Search by Keyword

 - See who was in your residence while you were out

-- What about putting a hidden camera in a public place?
+- Is it legal to put a hidden camera in a public place?

-Before you buy that Hidden Camera find out what is legal and what is not when placing hidden surveillance camera in your home, office or in the general public.
+Before you purchase that Hidden Camera research what is legal where you live using a hidden surveillance camera in your home, office, or in the general public.

 - Is it Legal to Record Video with a Hidden Camera or "Nanny Cam" in My Home?

 - Nanny cams (small hidden survalleance camera) are legal in the U.S., but most are sold without audio capability due to federal law (U.S. Code Title 18, Chapter 119, Section 2512), that prohibits intercepting oral, wire or electronic communications.

 Though nanny cams that can record sound are available, the footage they produce is considered illegal in some cases.

 In most cases, it is perfectly legal in the United States to record surveillance video with a hidden camera in your own home without the consent of the person you're recording.